-(1) College Going Culture: All K-12 stakeholders embrace and embody behaviors, skills, and environments which personally, socially, and emotionally prepare all students to compete at the top colleges and universities in the nation.
+- (1) College Going Culture: All K-12 stakeholders embrace and embody behaviors, skills, and environments which personally, socially, and emotionally prepare all students to compete at the top colleges and universities in the nation.
 Classrooms display a college wall to showcase university pride and classroom group structures are named after specific colleges and universities.
-Each classroom at IVEA is identified and referred to as a particular college mascot.
-IVEA also celebrates an annual "College Day" which focuses around researching multiple colleges and student goal setting for the future.
-Several IVEA classes also visit the University of California, Los Angeles.

-(2) College Style Study Habits: Whether in the classroom or independently, students need to know how to organize and prioritize their short and long-term assignments while balancing their social and family schedules.
+Students are informed of the requirements and expectations necessary to attend college through their Advisory classes, discussions with college counselors and visits to colleges themselves. - (2) College Style Study Habits: Whether in the classroom or independently, students need to know how to organize and prioritize their short and long-term assignments while balancing their social and family schedules.
 ICEF Schools incorporate study skills into the curriculum, not just assigning students a chapter to read, but teaching them how to read it closely in order to understand both the overarching themes, and the subtle nuances; not just telling the students to take notes on a lecture, but giving them the tools to do that effectively; and not just telling a student to study for a test, but advising them on how to manage their time and incorporate strategies for success.
-Close reading and text-based discussions are of particular importance since they align to the Common Core College and Career Anchor Standards.

-(3) College Level Analytical Writing: In order to prepare students for the demands of collegelevel writing, teachers scaffold instruction to produce writing products that meet the Common Core Writing Anchor Standards of writing for argumentation, writing to inform or explain, and writing to convey experiences.
+Close reading and text-based discussions are of particular importance since they align to the Common Core College and Career Anchor Standards. - (3) College Level Analytical Writing: In order to prepare students for the demands of college-level writing, teachers scaffold instruction to produce writing products that meet the Common Core Writing Anchor Standards of writing for argumentation, writing to inform or explain, and writing to convey experiences.
 Students learn claim-based writing through a variety of techniques.
-As per Common Core Anchor Standard 10, students routinely incorporate writing throughout each discipline and content area, while focusing on task, purpose and audience.

-(4) Academic Discourse: Students possess the habits of mind to engage in intellectual strategies related to intellectual openness, inquisitiveness, interpretation, and precision and accuracy to the point of automaticity.
+As per Common Core Anchor Standard 10, students routinely incorporate writing throughout each discipline and content area, while focusing on task, purpose and audience. - (4) Academic Discourse: Students possess the habits of mind to engage in intellectual strategies related to intellectual openness, inquisitiveness, interpretation, and precision and accuracy to the point of automaticity.
 Through formalized Socratic Seminars and Shared Inquiry in the early grades, students gain the competencies and habits of Socratic dialogue.
 They learn the academic language necessary to participate in a scholarly discussion and how to listen actively and interpret responses.
 Students consistently practice the tools needed to participate in college-level discussions according to the Common Core Listening and Speaking Anchor Standards.
-These skills include formulating an argument, relating evidence gained from the text to support an argument, drawing on past experiences, correlating previous readings in the class with the current topic of the discussion, and evaluating other speakers' point of view, reasoning and rhetoric.

-(5) Backwards Mapping to College Standards: Prior to the adoption of the Common Core Standards, ICEF had already adopted practices of backwards mapping and determining which college-going skills, habits and behaviors are necessary for success.
+These skills include formulating an argument, relating evidence gained from the text to support an argument, drawing on past experiences, correlating previous readings in the class with the current topic of the discussion, and evaluating other speakers' point of view, reasoning and rhetoric. - (5) Backwards Mapping to College Standards: Prior to the adoption of the Common Core Standards, ICEF had already adopted practices of backwards mapping and determining which college-going skills, habits and behaviors are necessary for success.
 These same key measures are integral components on teacher evaluations as reflected on the Teacher Effectiveness Framework based on Danielson's Framework for Effective Teaching.
-The Framework, which was developed when ICEF was part of The College Ready Promise, focuses on three pedagogical priorities - College Readiness, Cognitive Engagement and Constructivism.
+The Framework, which was developed when ICEF was part of The College Ready Promise, focuses on three pedagogical priorities College Readiness, Cognitive Engagement and Constructivism.
 These pedagogical priorities align with the Common Core Standards and aim to develop classrooms in which teachers facilitate instruction and students take ownership of their own learning.
 Instruction is aligned to the Common Core Standards and students are given multiple opportunities to think critically, analyze text, provide evidence-based claims and apply conceptual mathematical skills to solve problems.
 ICEF teachers act as guides and facilitators in this learning process.